UWCS/C_Course-The_Cequel/Session2.md

 ![Image showcasing how integers are stored in memory](images/integerStoredInMemory.png) *Red cells are taken up by int a, blue cells are taken up by int b*

-Since each cell (bit of memory) can store 1 byte and ints take up 4 bytes, each int covers 4 cells.
-The pointer contains the memory address of the first cell; when you check the contents of a variable using its pointer, you have to keep in mind the number of bytes it takes up so you know how many cells to check.
+Since each cell can store 1 byte and ints take up 4 bytes, each int covers 4 cells.
+The pointer contains the memory address of the first cell; when you check the contents of a variable using its pointer, keep in mind the number of bytes it takes up so you know how many cells to check.

 We can also initialise variables for pointers which require:
 1) the **type** of value it's pointing to